 The hot springs north of Lake Abijatta, used by the local population, are the attraction of this reserve, which is also endowed with a varied fauna: warthogs, gazelles and jackals.
 You will observe many birds: pelicans, marabouts, herons, ibis.
 The flight of pink flamingos above the lake of Abijatta offers a sublime spectacle.

-The hot springs in the village of Wendo Genet :
+The hot springs of Wondo Genet village :

-On the Lakes Road, near the town of Shashemene, you won't regret your stay in the green setting of Wendo Genet, where you will enjoy like the local population the baths and showers provided by the hot springs well known here.
+On the lakes road, near the town of Shashemene, you will not regret the stay in the green setting of Wondo Genet, where you will enjoy like the local population the baths and showers provided by the hot springs well known here.

 It gave its name to the eponymous city built along its banks, which is lively and very pleasant with its shops and tearooms...where excellent juices are served.